avrahamm/calls-csv-statistics/README.md

 - Changes are instantly available in the containers without requiring rebuilds or restarts
 - This applies to all source code files (PHP, JavaScript, CSS, Twig templates, etc.)

-The volume mappings are defined in the `docker-compose.yml` file, where the project root directory is mounted to `/var/www/html` in each container.
+The volume mappings are defined in the `docker-compose.yml` file (or `compose.yaml` in newer versions), where the project root directory is mounted to `/app` in each container.

 #### Excluded Directories